Nobility of the First French Empire

-As Emperor of the French, Napoleon I created titles of nobility to institute a stable elite in the First French Empire, after the instability resulting from the French Revolution.
+As Emperor of the French, Napoleon I created titles in a newly established noblesse impériale (imperial nobility) to institute a stable elite in the First French Empire, after the instability resulting from the French Revolution.

-Like many others, both before and since, Napoleon found that the ability to confer titles was also a useful tool of patronage which cost the state little treasure.
+Like many others, both before and since, Napoleon found that the ability to confer titles was also a useful tool of patronage which cost the state little.
 In all, about 2,200 titles were created by Napoleon: